-Comment: There is an existing dwelling at 1553 County Rd 34 E which is located 86 m from the growing of the greenhouse however this dwelling is owned by the applicant.
-The growing facilities on the subject property will be just short of the 100 m setback requirement (98 m) from an off-site dwelling to the north at 1551 County Rd 34 E. To the south the growing area will be within 86 m of an off-site dwelling at 1565.
-The off-site dwelling to the north is significantly buffered by the existing greenhouse on the lot to the immediate north which would offset a potential 2 m reduction.
-In addition the 100 m (328 ft.) setback was established based on an MOECC best practices standard for the location of light industrial uses which is 70 m (230 ft.)
+Comment: The 100 m (328 ft.) setback was established based on an MOECC best practices standard for the location of light industrial uses which is 70 m (230 ft.)
 This was then rounded to 100 m as a precautionary measure given the absence of real world potential impact from a MMPF.
 As there has been some limited experience with Part 2 operations in Kingsville and the Aphria operations in Leamington the principle impact has become evident in the form of odour generation.
+This has more recently been further confirmed in consultation with other areas that also see interest in or development of medical marihuana facilities.

+There are no existing dwellings located within the required 100 m setback from the existing greenhouse operations.
 Based on consultation on similar applications it has been outlined that odour can be controlled through the use of charcoal filtration on ventilation fans and openings and cloaking or scent smell masking can also be used in other areas.
 Odour control in the growing area may not be 100% as such it is important for these areas to comply with the 100 m setback.
 If existing greenhouse growing areas are located less than 100 m from an off-site residential use these areas may have to remain dark, not utilized, or demonstrate that minor reductions in the setback can be appropriately mitigated.
-In this case the applicant has no immediate plans for medical marihuana as such it is suggested that the 100 m requirement for the off-site dwellings not be reduced particularly since it has a very minimal impact on the total growing area.
+In this case the location of the existing greenhouse is approximately 270 m from the nearest dwelling so the 100 m setback (Appendix D) will have no impact on the existing operation and limited impact on any potential expansion.